![]() |

 |

-The covalent structure (CS) of a protein is a graph, possibly with several connected components.
-The CS is created and then edited.
+The molecular covalent structure (MCS) of a biomolecule is a graph, possibly with several connected components.
+The MCS is created and then edited.
 Ultimately, a mapping between the topology and geometry (embedding) is realized.

 The CS data structure is represented as a boost subgraph.
 Such a graph contains vertices and edges.
-Each vertex (containing the information about a particle) is accessed via a so-called particle representation (particle rep for short), and an edge (modeling a covalent bond) via a bond representation or a pair of particle reps.
+Each vertex (containing the information about a particle) is accessed via a so-called particle representation (particle rep), and an edge (modeling a covalent bond) via a bond representation or a pair of particle reps.

-The CS of a protein is built upon the amino acid sequence of all chains provided in the input file.
+The MCS of a biomolecule is built upon the sequence of units (amino acids, bases) found in the input file.

 In both cases, a post-processing step is performed to check that consecutive a.a. in the sequence specification are consecutive by ensuring that the resids are so.

-Once created the CS undergoes the following editing steps:
+Once created the MCS undergoes the following editing steps:

 Creating maps.

 The following maps are then set to make it possible to connect the molecular graph with coordinates.
-Atom ids (aka atom serial numbers) may not be consecutive.
+Atomids may not be consecutive.
 To ease the processing, we define a consecutive version of atomids as follows:

 The maps of interest are created in two steps:

-As a graph, the CS can be accessed and visited using iterators.
+As a graph, the MCS can be accessed and visited using iterators.
 Broadly, there are two main settings:

-For this reason, the class SBL::CSB::T_Particle_info_traits< ParticleInfo > provides all the necessary types and operations depending on the model of ParticleInfo .
-Such a mechanism uses the C++ Partial Template Specialization : any structure can be used as a model of the concept ParticleInfo provided that the class SBL::CSB::T_Particle_info_traits is redefined for this particular model.
+The class SBL::CSB::T_Particle_info_traits< ParticleTraits > provides all the necessary types and operations depending on the model of ParticleTraits .
+Such a mechanism uses the C++ Partial Template Specialization : any structure can be used as a model of the concept ParticleTraits provided that the class SBL::CSB::T_Particle_info_traits is redefined for this particular model.
 The required operations depend on the context where it is used :

 For any covalent structure, the requirements are given by the class SBL::CSB::T_Molecular_covalent_structure : SBL::CSB::T_Particle_info_traits , which must define two operators: